pascoalf/MVeM/README.md

 ## Pre-processing of FASTQ files

-If the FASTQ files include adaptor sequences and/or primers, it is possible to remove them using cutadapt, for example.
+If the FASTQ files include adapter sequences and/or primers, it is possible to remove them using cutadapt, for example.

 -   cutadapt: <https://cutadapt.readthedocs.io/en/stable/>